The Future of Artificial Intelligence and the Mathematical and Physical Sciences (AI+MPS): Domain-Specific Opportunities

 \item \textbf{\glsreset{UQ}\Gls{UQ}:} Developing reliable and reproducible methods for \gls{UQ} is a critical priority for AI in physics.
 It is essential to combine AI's ability to process vast, complex datasets with the physicist’s expertise in scrutinizing subtle or anomalous features in data.
 Given the longstanding emphasis on uncertainties within the physics community, there is a unique opportunity for physicists to take the lead in advancing \gls{UQ} methodologies.
 Moreover, uncertainty estimates should be a core component of decision-making processes in physics research, particularly when AI models are involved in designing experiments and protocols.

 \item \textbf{Foundation models:} The development of Large Physics Models---foundation models trained across diverse physics domains---represents an opportunity to accelerate data analysis and scientific discovery in experiments such as the \gls{LHC}, \gls{LIGO}, \gls{EIC}, and beyond.
+This could be a single monolithic model (with an interface similar to a commercial general-purpose \gls{LLM}), or a system of interoperable domain-specific models (offering a higher degree of customization for varied scientific workflows).
 By capturing shared structure across datasets, these models could enable transfer learning, improve sample efficiency, and provide unified frameworks for tasks ranging from simulation and reconstruction to anomaly detection and inference.

 \item \textbf{AI for experimental control:} Physicists have an opportunity to explore the use of agentic AI systems for the design, control, and autonomous operation of experiments.
 This includes both near-term applications---such as automating experimental workflows and operations at facilities like the \gls{HL-LHC}---and longer-term opportunities in the conceptual design of future experiments such as the \gls{EIC}, the \gls{LISA}, and the Higgs Factory.
 Agentic AI has the potential to accelerate discovery by enabling adaptive, data-driven experimentation and optimizing complex system performance with minimal human intervention.